radl97/sec-web/GRUBRESCUE.md

 After that, restarting with Ctrl+Alt+Delete fixed every problem I had.
 Maybe I should delete the UEFI option of the old, overwritten system...

+---

+**Note:** A not so successful ubuntu installation tried to install i386-pc version of GRUB in the MBR (so very far away from UEFI with `x86_64`...).
+Fixed it with an additional option: `--target x86_64-efi`.
+It needed an additional package installed with `apt install grub-efi-amd64-signed`.